andi251071/skyport-os-aviatorx/pitch-deck.md

 We are building a **first-mover aerial OS** for next-generation smart cities:

-- 🇮🇩 Southeast Asia-based initiative
+- 🇮🇩 Southeast Asia–based initiative
 - Web3-native, AI-assisted governance
-- No hegemonic, military, or extractive interest
+- No hegemonic, military, or extractive interests
 - Built by and for the people, with full transparency

 ---

 ## 🔍 Slide 3: Who We Are Looking For

-We invite collaborators from across the globe:
+We invite collaborators from around the world:

 - Ethical LLM developers (open/hybrid)
 - AI–urbanism research labs
 - DAOs or teams building citizen autonomy tools
 - Builders of AI for collective intelligence

 ---

 ## 🛠️ Slide 4: What We Offer

 - Founding partner status in a global innovation protocol
 - Public attribution & on-chain timestamped authorship
 - Early access to aerial simulation zones
 - Co-development of AI tools for cities in the sky

 ---